Header Image

 2007 Vintage

 iOTA 2007 Pinot Noir is a wine that reflects its origin and vintage.
 A fine accompaniment to a special meal, it can be enjoyed today or in years to come.
-Bottled unfined and unfiltered, it was aged for ten months in three year air-dried French oak barrels, 50% new, 345 cases produced.
+Bottled unfined and unfiltered, it was aged for ten months in three-year air-dried French oak barrels, 50% new, 345 cases produced.
 Release date is March 30, 2009.

 The wine is comprised of grapes from four estate blocks: Ana block (16%), planted to the Dijon 777 clone, Pappou & Yiayia blocks (63%), planted to the Pommard clone and Abino Hill block (21%), planted to the Wädenswil clone.
 Each of these blocks has a unique soil makeup and exposure.